tompreston/crast/README.md

 In the future I'd like to add:
 - Simple controls (play/pause/stop/skip)
+- Interactive controls (so you don't have to search for chromecasts everytime)
+- Feedback, current state, messages, etc
 - Basic GUI, something like https://airflowapp.com/

 Maybe transcoding, but muuuuch later.